 Floor lamps are a versatile and stylish way to light up any room.
-They come in hundreds of designs from simple to elaborate.
-Besides choosing a floor lamp that matches your decor, there are some things you need to look for.
-The good news is, a lamp that both looks great in your home and keeps it properly illuminated is far easier to find than it might seem!
+They come in hundreds of designs from simple to elaborate, bringing a soft glow to your space or brightening it up by several shades.
+Besides figuring out what kinds of floor lamps would match your decor, there are some things you need consider.
+In order to look for the floor lamp of your dreams, think about its ultimate purpose that you want it to fulfill within your space.
+The good news is: floor lamps that both look great in your home and keep it properly illuminated are far easier to find than it might seem.

-Our review team took the time to test out a variety of floor lamps in 2021 in order to find models that could easily fit into most homes and provided a good amount of light.
-We consider each of the lamps featured here to be the best and brightest!
+Our review team took the time to test out a variety of floor lamps in 2023 in order to find models that could easily fit into most homes and provided a good amount of light.
+We consider each of the floor lamps featured here to be the best and brightest!

 Made with high-quality metal, this floor lamp is durable and aesthetically pleasing.
-It’s wobble-free with its weighted base and has a flexible gooseneck to direct light.
+An excellent addition to the world of modern floor lamps, it’s wobble-free with its weighted base and has a flexible gooseneck to direct light.
 This floor lamp is bright and the switch is convenient to find and access, allowing you to avoid having to bend over to turn it on or off.
 The heavy and solid design makes it last long-term.
 Unfortunately, the shade tends to bend easily.

 The high-quality parts of this floor lamp fit well and have a solid weight to keep it firmly planted.
 It has two adjustable shades to direct its light, which can be set on low, medium, and high.
 This floor lamp comes with a long cord, allowing it to be placed in more areas of the room without being too close to the wall.
-It stays balanced on low pile carpet or hard floors without feeling top-heavy.
+Compared to other floor lamps, it stays balanced on low pile carpet or hard floors without feeling top-heavy.
 Do note that this lamp has various warning labels stuck inside the shade, which can leave some residue behind when removed.

 Dimmable and adjustable